20 beautiful places to visit in Devon

 Sidmouth is another popular Devon spot along the Jurassic Coast.
 Visit Sidmouth Museum, go fossil hunting on Sidmouth’s beach, or take a boat to enjoy a unique view of the area.

-Families will also love the Seaton Jurassic family visitor centre, where you can learn all about the fascinating history of the area in an interactive way.
+I’m sure that families will also love the Seaton Jurassic family visitor centre, where you can learn all about the fascinating history of the area in an interactive way.

 Good to know: The Jurassic Coast is a UNESCO World Heritage Site due to its aesthetic, historic, and educational significance.
 In fact, it’s the only natural World Heritage Site in England.